Skip to main content

 Action taken: David checked recent CQC report updates (found 2025 inspection downgraded to "Requires Improvement").
 Moved his mother within 3 months.

-Platform Data: We track inspection recency and flag homes where last CQC inspection is >18 months old.
-Recent ratings are 3.7× more predictive of current quality.
+Platform Data: We track inspection recency and flag homes where the last CQC inspection is >18 months old.
+More recent ratings are generally a better indicator of current quality.
 Check inspection age →

 Lesson: Always check inspection date.
 Outstanding 3 years ago ≠ Outstanding today.